- Spending three months’ worth of salary might be the rule of thumb, but is it necessary?

 And speaking of retail markup, my research indicated that diamond rings often come with a markup of anywhere from 600% to 800%.
 Yikes!
 Doing a little legwork can save you a bundle.
 You’ll also learn a great deal about diamonds in the process.
 You can even impress friends with helpful advice when it’s their time to propose.

 The Bottom Line

-For some, an expensive engagement is a must.
-It’s an important part of the whole experience.
-For others, it’s just some formality, that doesn’t make much sense at all.
-Before you spend any money on the ring, consider whether or not it’s really that important to you.
-If it’s not, then following some made up rule of thumb is just like throwing money down the drain.
+But everyone is different.
+While an expensive ring is a must for some, it’s just a formality that doesn’t make sense for others.
+Before you spend any money on a ring, consider whether or not it’s really that important to you and your fiancé.
+If it’s not, then following some made-up rule of thumb is just throwing money down the drain.

 If it is though, then seriously weigh the pros and cons of spending big money.
 Keeping that money in your savings might be the better choice.